-The information in this report is provided in accordance with California Government code Section 755.
-This document is one of a series of reports prepared for the Bay Area Toll Authority (BATA)/Metropolitan Transportation Commission (MTC) on the Toll Bridge Seismic Retrofit and Regional Measure 1 Programs.
-The contract value for the monitoring efforts, technical analysis, and field site works that contribute to these reports, as well as the report preparation and production is \$1,574,873.73.
+The information in this report is provided in accordance Government code Section 755.
+This document is one of reports prepared for the Bay Area Toll Authority (BATA)/ Transportation Commission (MTC) on the Toll Bridge Se and Regional Measure 1 Programs.
+The contract value monitoring efforts, technical analysis, and field site work to these reports, as well as the report preparation and p \$1,574,873.73.